frejandreassen/nextjs-wiki/README.md

-This is a starter template for [Learn Next.js](https://nextjs.org/learn).
+This is a Wiki project
+Thanks to
+- Frontend: tailwind-nextjs-starter-blog
+- Backend: Strapi v3 (not v4)
+- Plugin: Meilisearch and instasearch